020 7650 1200

 In January 2017, OFSTED rated Whitefield School ‘inadequate’ on the basis that:

-Catriona Rubens is investigating claims for damages and human rights breaches on behalf for the misuse of restrictive practices against former pupils:
+Catriona Rubens is investigating claims for damages and human rights breaches on behalf of the families of a number of pupils, for the misuse of restrictive practices against former pupils:

 • Article 3 – the right not to be subjected to inhuman and degrading treatment